Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 Insulting people - even for things they believe or do that are wrong - is a wrong way to communicate…it does not lead to solving problems.
 Making fun of things people consider important or special or sacred, is generally born of arrogance or uncontrolled frustration, neither of which is justifiable.
 Thus, it was and is wrong for anyone to make fun of, mock, ‘satirize’, etc. religious figures that people consider important, especially deceased ones for they cannot defend themselves nor respond to the verbal assault.

 The voices that say “free speech has limits when that speech insults, slanders of otherwise maligns others” or something to that effect, are correct.
 There is no good that comes out of insulting others, whether dead or alive, whether religious or not.
+Itis ok and critically important to evaluate teachings and/or beliefs, but it is not ok to insult (make some negative personal comment about) someone.
 If the people at Charlie Hebdo really understand the problem of Muhammad’s teachings advocating violence; and if they really wanted to try and solve that problem; here is what they should do.
 They should simply print those teaching of Muhammad in a clear and concise way, properly attribute them to Muhammad, and comment in a sincere, non-sarcastic way.

 Many political leaders like to use the phrase, “hijacking Islam” in reference to the Muslims who call for force and violence against non-Muslims.
 Their belief is that 'Islam is a religion of peace and these jihadist guys are 'hijacking' a religion for their own purposes'.
 The characterization or concept of 'hijacking Islam' is erroneous for the following reason.

-Muhammad himself – the one Muslims call The Prophet and Messenger of Allah - calls for force and violence to be used against non-Muslims and 'unfaithful Muslims' as judged by those in power, as his quotes in this article proves.
+Muhammad himself – the one Muslims call The Prophet and Messenger of Allah - calls for force and violence to be used against non-Muslims and 'unfaithful Muslims' as his quotes in this article proves.

-Just because many who take the label Muslim - and who are either ignorant of those teachings of Muhammad or who listen to those who explain away his teachings of force and violence – rightly reject violence due to their conscience, does not mean it is unreasonable for others to take those sayings of Muhammad’s seriously.
+Just because many who take the label Muslim - and who are either ignorant of those teachings of Muhammad or who listen to those who explain away his teachings of force and violence – rightly reject violence due to their conscience, does not mean it is unreasonable that other Muslims will take those sayings of Muhammad’s seriously.
 The phrase and concept of “hijacking Islam” is another way to confuse and obfuscate the issue.
 The simple truth is that, due to some of Muhammad’s teachings, Islam can be for some sincere Muslims, a religion that advocates and motivates and justifies the use of force and violence against others.

 'True Islam'?Many sincere Muslim leaders respond to the current situation described in this article with something like, 'Well, those terrorists do not represent true Islam, rather we and our Imam or Caliph represent true Islam'.
 Well, obviously that claim is opinion only, with no large-scale adherence that that belief.
 In other words, there would be hundreds if not thousands of Muslim sects and their leaders that say the same thing...that THEY represent "true Islam".
 And, of course they would be like their religious brethren (Christians and Jews) all over the world who disagree and divide over the same things..."WE are the ones who represent TRUE Judaism or TRUE Christianity or the TRUE God", etc. Of course, a main difference is that there are no Christian nor Jewish sects who are killing non-Christians or non-Jews for some allegedly God-based reason.
 The reader should be able to cite the reason why at this point!